 - Spiral CT scan is better than ultrasonogram, but ultrasonography is often the first-line imaging modality due to availability, cost, and safety.

 - Voiding cystourethrogram is helpful in patients with hydronephrosis, hydroureter, urinary tract infection, renal scarring, and pyelocaliectasis.

 - Cystoscopy is indicated in children with bladder mass seen on ultrasonogram, posterior urethral valves, and urethral abnormalities caused by trauma, tumor, or rare true urethral stenosis.
 In other cases, cystoscopy is unnecessary (it is also costly and carries a risk of anesthesia).

 - Indications of renal biopsy are recurrent gross hematuria with hypertension, proteinuria, and/or decreased renal function, as well as some children with persistent microscopic hematuria.

 - The most important tests for the initial evaluation of a child with microscopic hematuria are tests for proteinuria and microscopic examination of urine for RBCs and RBC casts.

-- The most important tests for the initial evaluation of a child with gross hematuria are a urine culture and renal ultrasonogram.
+- The most important tests for the initial evaluation of a child with gross hematuria are urine culture and renal ultrasonogram.

 The presence of hemoglobin (hemolysis) and myoglobin (rhabdomyolysis) in urine causes heme-positive red urine.
-Certain drugs (rifampin, pyridium, deferoxamine, chloroquine, iron sorbitol, metronidazole, etc), dyes (aniline dye), and foods (beets, blackberries, food colors) can produce red, cola-colored or burgundy urine.
-The presence of abnormal metabolites or pigments (homogentisic acid, melanin, methemoglobin, porphyrin, urate) in urine can also produce red, cola- or dark-colored urine.
+Certain drugs (rifampin, pyridium, deferoxamine, chloroquine, iron sorbitol, metronidazole, etc.), dyes (aniline dye), and foods (beets, blackberries, food coloring) can produce red, cola-colored, or burgundy urine.
+The presence of abnormal metabolites or pigments (homogentisic acid, melanin, methemoglobin, porphyrin, urate) in urine can also produce red, cola-, or dark-colored urine.

-As hematuria is a sign and not a disease, its management includes identification of the cause and treatment of the cause.
+As hematuria is a sign and not a disease, its management includes identification and treatment of the cause.
 There is no specific treatment of hematuria itself.

 Some children have persistent asymptomatic isolated hematuria and normal laboratory evaluation.
 Parents of such children need reassurance; monitoring of blood pressure and urine examination should be done every 3 months until resolution of the hematuria.
 Such children should be referred to a pediatric nephrologist if hematuria persists for more than 1 year.

 Progression and Prognosis

 The prognosis of children with hematuria is determined by the primary etiology of hematuria.
 In children with isolated microscopic hematuria without the specific medical disorder, the prognosis is good.